 UNDERSTANDING A VALUATION:

 The general values given for specific items (i.e., avionics equipment) are provided unaltered from what ABB publishes based on the equipment´s age.
-You should note, however, that ABB does not provide a value for every possible item nor modification to an aircraft (but then again, the same applies for each of the other valuation-providing services as well).
+You should note, however, that ABB does not provide a value for every possible item nor modification to an aircraft (but then again, neither do each of the other valuation-providing services).

 Aside from avionics, airframe time, and engine times, for example, a few other items are “judgmental” in value since there is no official guidance.
 For example, the value of an aircraft with damage history or missing logbooks will need to be reduced on a case by case basis.
 Also of judgmental value is the value of new paint, a new interior, or a complete avionics upgrade.
 It is expected that an aircraft possess average paint, interior, and avionics within its base value.
 Therefore, the full cost of these items can rarely be justified.
 We might “suggest” a “Prime Condition Aircraft Adjustment”, but please realize that the real value lies in the marketplace.

-Our appraisals usually provide two different values; "Average Retail" and "Inventory/Wholesale".
-Most aircraft usually tend to sell between these two values unless an aircraft is in prime condition.
+Our appraisals usually provide two different values; “Average Retail” and “Inventory/Wholesale“.
+Most aircraft today tend to sell between these two values unless an aircraft is in prime condition.

 All valuations, once provided, can always further be subject to depreciation/appreciation, a change in the economic climate (i.e., the price or availability of fuel), and/or a change in the supply and demand for particular type of aircraft.